Erythritol: how healthy is the sugar substitute?

 1171931324

-It’s human nature to favour foods with a sweet taste as they provide a quick shot of energy.
-Once a help to human survival, the substance can now lead to obesity or diabetes.
+It’s human nature to favour foods with a sweet taste.
+They provide a quick shot of energy and are pleasing to the taste buds.
+What was once a help to human survival can now lead to obesity or diabetes.

 Erythritol as a sugar substitute

 Low-sugar and low-carb diets are popular nutritional trends.
-It's therefore not surprising that interest is high in a sweetener that's practically calorie-free and safe for our health and, in terms of taste and texture, is almost identical to sucrose – our household sugar.
-We’re talking about erythritol, a sugar alcohol or sugar substitute.
+So, it’s no surprise that interest in sweeteners is high.
+Erythritol, a sugar alcohol or sugar substitute, is one such sweetener.
+Erythritol is practically calorie-free and is not thought to pose a risk to our health.
+In terms of both taste and texture, erythritol is almost identical to sucrose – our household sugar.

 Erythritol properties